-What the American Rescue Plan Act Means for Landlords in CA, Tx, AZ, and Other States
+What the American Rescue Plan Act means for property owners in California, Texas, Arizona, and other states

-Now that President Joe Biden’s $1.9 trillion stimulus plan has been passed, there is new hope among landlords and tenants who have struggled to pay their bills over the past year as the coronavirus pandemic devastated the American economy.
+Now that President Joe Biden’s $1.9 trillion stimulus plan has been passed, there is new hope among property owners and residents who have struggled to pay their bills over the past year as the coronavirus pandemic devastated the American economy.

 The American Rescue Plan Act of 2021 is one of the largest economic rescue packages in American history, designed to address one of the nation’s greatest economic catastrophes.
 The housing market is but one sector in crisis: nearly 20 percent of renters are behind on their rent by four months, owing an average of $5,600.
 A total of $57.3 billion is owed by some 10 million American renters, according to an analysis from Moody’s Analytics and the Urban Institute.

 The rescue plan addresses this need head on, setting aside some $21.6 billion for rental assistance programs.
 Federal money will be provided to states and local governments, which can then provide grants to pay for back rent or utility bills.

 How does geography impact property owners and residents?